Here is the Real Cost of Applying to College

 8. Application or essay help.

-Many students write their essays without any help but others hire someone to work with them.
+Many students write their essays without help, but others hire someone to work with them.
 Some hire a local high school teacher who may charge hundreds of dollars.
-Others hire independent college admissions advisors who typically charge thousands of dollars for essay writing help.
+Others hire independent college admissions advisors who typically charge thousands or even tens of thousands for essay writing and application help.

 10. Student orientation.

-At some schools the orientation process is conducted in the days before classes begin.
-Other schools require an additional trip to campus during the summer months which can include a fee to stay in the dorms, travel expenses and potentially costs for parents who are often urged to attend the programs as well.
+At some schools, the orientation process is conducted in the days before classes begin.
+Other schools require an additional trip to campus during the summer months, including a fee to stay in the dorms, travel expenses, and potential costs for parents who are often urged to attend the programs.

 11. Non-refundable housing deposit.

-Some schools require non-refundable housing deposits, with the application.
-Students will lose these funds if they are denied admissions or choose not to attend these schools.
+Some schools require non-refundable housing deposits with the application.
+Students will lose these funds if they are denied admission or choose not to attend these schools.

 12. Financial aid applications.